yathit/yathit-inboxcrm-help/_posts/2000-02-05-email-tracking.md

 ## Easy to view tracking

+Enable in [Email Tracking Setting] panel to use this feature.
 To see the status of your tracked message, just look beside the Gmail message thread.

 {% include full-screenshot.html file="view-tracked-email.gif" %}
 <br/>